dlzi/brevis/README.md

 ## More Features

+#### Utility-first

+Immutable classes behave exactly as expected.
+A class does one thing only and does it well.

 #### Lightweight

 Brevis is super fast, lean and play well with other technologies.

 #### Low Specificity

-Only the selectors with `:hover` pseudo-class has specificity of 20.
+Only the selectors with `:hover` pseudo-class have specificity of 20.
 All the other selectors have a specificity of 10.

-#### Uniqueness

-Immutable classes behave exactly as expected.
-A class does one thing only and does it well.

 #### Consistency

 Consistency is in the heart of Brevis.
 Once you learn how it works, you'll see patterns everywhere.

-#### Unpretentious
+#### Neutral

 There's no default style to dictate how things should look like.
 That's entirely up to you.

 #### Cohesive Scale Pattern

-Brevis uses the 8-point scale pattern to ensure consistency design.
+Brevis uses the 8-point scale pattern to ensure a consistent design.

 ## Documentation